 Above left: The beautiful Siuslaw River bridge in Florence, one of many wonderful bridges built on the Oregon coast during the 1930s.

-Above right: The colorful Saturday Market in downtown Portland.
+Left: The colorful Saturday Market in downtown Portland.

 Above right: Having dinner with my friends, Carl, Lisa and Mark.
 Lisa is taking care of my incoming mail while I'm in